freedomofpress/encryption-works/encryption_works.md

 The attack reinforced what we already suspected about Tor: targeted attacks *can* de-anonymize Tor traffic, but widespread attacks probably aren't feasible for small companies.

 You also have to be careful *where* you use Tor, since it could actually leave you *more* exposed in some instances, even though your traffic is encrypted.
-That's because network admins can tell when someone is using Tor, even though they can't tell what websites you're browsing.
+That's because network administrators can tell when someone is using Tor, even though they can't tell what websites you're browsing.

 In December 2013, several members of the Harvard University administration [received](http://www.theverge.com/2013/12/18/5224130/fbi-agents-tracked-harvard-bomb-threats-across-tor) a bomb threat sent from a burner email address.
 The FBI and Harvard officials were able to trace the email back to a student who had sent the threat to avoid taking a final exam.
 The student had used an anonymous email with the Tor Browser, but still got caught because he used Tor from the Harvard network: administrators were able to tell he was one of the few people using Tor that morning and confronted him.